Elders/Cronus.Transport.RabbitMQ/src/Elders.Cronus.Transport.RabbitMQ/cronus.transport.rabbitmq.rn.md

 #### 5.0.0-beta0007 - 17.07.2020
-* Added lock and timeout to the publisher when we re closing the connection to RabbitMQ to prevent locking the application
+* Added lock and timeout to the publisher when we are closing the connection to RabbitMQ to prevent locking the application

 #### 5.0.0-beta0006 - 17.07.2020
 * Fix issue where the publisher was not reconnecting after connection to RabbitMQ is restored